The Normal Healthy Horse|

 A horse does not normally have high blood pressure at rest, although we have seen a few rare cases.
 Once the horse starts to exercise, if the obstructed circulation causes pressure on the hair bulbs of the neck or head, then the head will shake.
 This is why in most cases, horses only headshake when they are asked for work.

-Where the horse has been headshaking for some time, perhaps for years, as previously there was no treatment, headshaking may have been partly alleviated by suppression of the natural reflexes with restraining tack, or with masks, drugs, herbs or other substances.
+Where the horse has been headshaking for some time, perhaps for years, as previously there was no treatment, headshaking may have been partly alleviated by suppression of the natural reflexes with restraining tack, or with masks, sedatives, herbs or other substances.
 In these long term cases more time is needed for repair of the damaged blood vessels and nerves around the hair bulbs of the head and neck.
-In these long term cases a second course of Equiwinner is needed, combined with daily exercise and twice daily hosing with cold water over the head and neck, and along the length of the spine after the horse has been warmed up with exercise.
+In these long term cases, a second course of Equiwinner may be needed.
+This is best combined with daily exercise and when the horse is warmed up, a twice daily hosing with cold water over the head and neck, and along the length of the spine..
 If a cold hose is not available, buckets of water with ice may be used.
 The reason for the cold water is that by good fortune there is a small muscle attached to the hair bulb which pulls the hair upright in response to cold.
-By exercising this muscle we can restore good circulation to the hair bulb and free up the nerves.
-At the end of twenty days the long term headshaker will be free of headshaking.
+By exercising this muscle we can help good circulation to the hair bulb and free up the nerves.

 Please contact us or use our worldwide phone back service for further information.
 Equiwinner can be dispatched quickly to you from the order page.